AudDMusic/youtube-recognizer/README.md

 Recognize music from YouTube video using AudD music recognition API.
 Also generates .csv with all songs from the video or print first found song.

-## WILL NOT WORK UNTIL NEW AUDD API VERSION RELEASE ON FEBRUARY 6

 Needs ffmpeg to be [installed](https://github.com/adaptlearning/adapt_authoring/wiki/Installing-FFmpeg).

 Usage: